 The court’s decisions understandably tend to favour the position of the agent even when it appears the agent’s conduct can be called into question.
 This is consistent with the purpose of the Regulations which is of course to protect commercial agents.
 Principals are therefore strongly recommended to seek legal advice before taking any steps to terminate an agency to ensure their position is protected.

-Myerson are specialists in Commercial Agency Law and have significant experience in advising both agents and principals.
+Myerson Solicitors are specialists in Commercial Agency Law and have significant experience in advising both agents and principals.
 If you have an issue with termination payments or any other contentious agency issue then our expert team of Commercial Agency Solicitors can assist you.
 We are always happy to have an initial no-obligation chat to help guide you in the right direction.
 You can contact us on 0161 941 4000 or you can email the Commercial Agency Team for more information.